digitalservicebund/a2j-rechtsantragstelle/doc/adr/0030-e2e-test-flow-domains.md

 - Loss of accessibility checks on real Flow service pages that contain large amounts of content.
 - Potential need for a new script to verify that required Flow pages exist in Strapi, since page existence is still mandatory.
 - We need to restrict access the `fake Flow` in production as this service it is only required for test purposes.

+## Future consideration

+We can re-enable the E2E tests for the `Flow services` after deployment to the production environment to ensure the services are running as expected.
+However, this will require ongoing maintenance from a `QA engineer`, as these tests may fail whenever changes are made to the Flow services or their components.